 EMCORE has stock option plans to provide long-term incentives to eligible employees, officers, and directors in the form of stock options.
-Most of the stock options vest and become exercisable over four to five years and have ten year terms.
+Most of the stock options vest and become exercisable over four to five years and have ten-year terms.
 EMCORE maintains two incentive stock option plans: the 2000 Stock Option Plan ("2000 Plan"), and the 1995 Incentive and Non-Statutory Stock Option Plan ("1995 Plan" and, together with the 2000 Plan, the "Option Plans").
-The 1995 Plan authorizes the grant of options to purchase up to 2,744,118 shares of EMCORE's common stock.
-The 2000 Plan authorizes the grant of options to purchase up to 9,350,000 shares of EMCORE's common stock.
-As of March 31, 2007, no options were available for issuance under the 1995 Plan and 1,292,796 options were available for issuance under the 2000 Plan.
+The 1995 Plan authorizes the grant of options to purchase up to 9,350,000 shares of EMCORE's common stock.
+As of December 31, 2006, no options were available for issuance under the 1995 Plan and 1,354,139 options were available for issuance under the 2000 Plan.
 Certain options under the Option Plans are intended to qualify as incentive stock options pursuant to Section 422A of the Internal Revenue Code.